mehrdadalmasi2020/Sitcom-LLM-Presentism/README.md

 **MIT License (Anonymous for Review)**
 Copyright (c) 2025 Anonymous Authors
-Permission is hereby granted, free of charge, to any person obtaining a copy of this code and associated documentation files, to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this code and associated documentation files, to deal in the code without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute.

 ---